axw/gocov/README.md

 gocov
 -----

-Coverage testing tool for The Go Programming Language (work-in-progress)
+Coverage testing tool for The Go Programming Language

 Installation
 ============